 There aren’t many places in the world I despise.
 Places that fill me with disgust.
 One of those places is Ko Phi Phi, Thailand.
-I have never understood the hype about it or why people like it so much.
+I’ve never understood the hype about it or why people like it so much.
 Other than being a place to buy expensive drinks, it really has no redeeming qualities.
 Just like Sunny Beach, Bulgaria.

 So why do I hate Sunny Beach so much?

-Next, there is the water.
+Next, there’s the water.
 A few hours north in Varna, the water, despite being near a port, is crystal clear, beautiful, and inviting.
 It was just as wonderful as the water I played in in Greece.
 But in Sunny Beach?
 The water is polluted and filled with an algae bloom so large that the shoreline turned green.
 If you go in, you walk out looking like a swamp thing.

 My Bulgarian friends say this only happens “sometimes” and that the water is “usually” nice.
 But when I pressed them a bit more, they got vague on just how little “sometimes” was.
 I got the impression that sometimes might be a bit more frequent than they let on.

 Lastly, Sunny Beach is tacky tourism central.
 It’s full of glowing neon lights, bars, people on the street trying to get you into their restaurants or clubs, fast food chains, cheesy tee shirt sellers, and everything else a built-for-tourists destination has.
 If you’d blindfolded me, drugged me, and woken me up in Sunny Beach, I could have easily said I was in any number of places in the world—Kuta Beach, Phuket, Cancun, a bad Florida beach town, or any number of cookie-cutter beachy places in the world.
 There’s no culture or uniqueness to this place, except that some signs are in Bulgarian.